All Episodes

 New Orleans.

-What do you have?
+All right, what do you have?

-And also, my husband's epileptic, and he can't do without his medication.
+And also, my husband's epileptic and he can't do without his medication.

 All right, thank you.

-A lot of people like that, Lindsey.
+A lot of people like that, Lindsay.

 They take medication for this or that, and they've got to take it for their condition, or they think they do.

-That they're going down the wrong track?
+What would you say that they're going down the wrong track?

 Definitely do what your physician says.